-CORD: The standard cord of wood is an imaginary rack, or stack of wood, measuring 4 feet by 8 feet and containing 128 cubic feet of wood, bark and voids.
+CORD: The standard cord of wood is an imaginary rack, or stack of wood, measuring 4 feet by 4 feet by 8 feet and containing 128 cubic feet of wood, bark and voids.
 Tables are available for estimating the number of cords represented by standing trees.
 Cords per acre (CDS/A) is a measure of density in a forest stand.